Register for Free edWebinars Below

 Monday, April 12, 2021 @ 5:00 pm - 6:00 pm EDT

-Presented by Dr. Chris Marczak, Chief of Instructional Leadership, DoDEA Pacific Center for Instructional Leadership, U.S. Department of Defense Education Activity; Dr. David Schuler, Superintendent, Township High School District 214 (IL); and Dr. Donna Wright, Director of Schools, Wilson County Schools (TN)
+Presented by Dr. Carol Kelley, Superintendent, Oak Park Elementary District 97 (IL); Dr. Chris Marczak, Chief of Instructional Leadership for the U.S. Department of Defense Education Activity, Pacific Center for Instructional Leadership (Japan); Dr. David Schuler, Superintendent, Township High School District 214 (IL); Dr. Donna Wright, Director of Schools, Wilson County Schools (TN); and Frankie Jackson, Independent K-12 Chief Technology Officer – Education Technology Leader and Success Advocate (TX)

 Moderated by Ann McMullan, Project Director, EmpowerED Superintendent Initiative, CoSN (Consortium for School Networking)